How Long Do Cast Iron Pipes Last?

 Does Homeowners Insurance Cover Cast Iron Pipe Replacement?

-This is one of the most common — and most misunderstood — questions homeowners have.
+This is one of the most common, and most misunderstood, questions homeowners have.

-The short answer: Homeowners insurance typically does not cover the cost of the pipes themselves, but it may cover water damage caused by a sudden pipe failure and the labor costs to access and reinstall the surrounding structure.
+The short answer: Homeowners insurance typically does not cover the cost of the pipes themselves, but it may cover water damage caused by a sudden pipe failure and the tear-out labor costs to access and reinstall the surrounding structure.

 | Coverage Type | Typically Covered? | Notes |